rradczewski/ymmv/_posts/2018-10-17-ftt-everything-needs-a-retrospective.md

 ### Reasoning

 Establishing a feedback channel like retrospectives gives everyone the opportunity to voice their feelings towards a meeting.
 Just as unheard frustrations can turn into conflicts, positive feedback can easily fall under the table as people rush out of a meeting.
+You further avoid misunderstandings if you give people a chance to voice their concerns right after a meeting, and by that, you'll avoid all the frustration that would otherwise build up due to miscommunication right away.

 ### Pattern

 Plan, announce and account for a short 5-minute retrospective at the end of your collaborations.

-If you want to gather some quick feedback, asking every attendee to answer a single question will already provide you with valuable insights.
+If you just want to gather some quick feedback, asking every attendee to answer a short question will already provide you with valuable insights.
 This question might be:

 > Do you feel like this was time well spent?
 If not, what would you change?
 > Do you feel that you leave this meeting well informed?